kylecorry31/Calculator/README.md

 # Calculator

 An iOS style Android calculator app using Jetpack Compass

+This is a way for me to learn Jetpack Compose - I'm not going to address any issues if opened.